Army of the Republic of Bosnia and Herzegovina: Creation and composition

+From July 1991 to January 1992, during the Croatian War of Independence, the Yugoslav People's Army (JNA) and Serb paramilitaries used Bosnian territory to wage attacks on Croatia.
 The Army of Republic of Bosnia and Herzegovina was formed on 15 April 1992 during the early days of the Bosnian War.
 Before the ARBiH was officially created, a number of paramilitary and civil defense groups were established.
 The Patriotic League (PL) and the local Territorial Defence Force of the Republic of Bosnia and Herzegovina (TORBiH) were the official army while paramilitaries such as the Zelene Beretke (Green Berets) and Crni Labudovi (Black Swans) units were also active.
-Other irregular groups included Bosnian mafia groups, as well as collections of police and former Yugoslav People's Army soldiers.
+Other irregular groups included Bosnian mafia groups, as well as collections of police and former JNA soldiers.
 The army was formed in poor circumstances and suffered from a very limited supply of arms.
 Critical deficiencies included tanks and other heavy weaponry.
-The first commander of the army was Sefer Halilović.
+Alija Izetbegović agreed to disarm the existing Territorial Defense forces on the demand of the JNA.
+This was defied by Bosnian Croats and Muslim organizations that gained control of many facilities and weapons of the TORBiH.
+The first commander of the ARBiH was Sefer Halilović.

 1992

-In 1992, the ARBiH was losing most of the battles and consequently, 70% of Bosnia and Herzegovina was under Yugoslav People's Army (JNA), later Bosnian Serb army (VRS), control.
-Sarajevo was under siege.
-The ARBiH had defended Sarajevo with light weaponry.
+In 1992, the ARBiH was losing most of the battles and consequently, 70% of Bosnia and Herzegovina was under Yugoslav People's Army (JNA), and later Bosnian Serb army (VRS) control, with Sarajevo, the capital of Bosnia and Herzegovina, besieged.
+The ARBiH had defended Sarajevo with light weaponry, most of them captured from hostile forces or bought off the black market.
 The army was surrounded and the transfer of supplies was hard, if not impossible.
-However, ARBiH forces within the Bihac pocket were steadily defending the territory despite being surrounded by hostile forces.
+However, ARBiH forces within the Bosanska Krajina (Bihać pocket) region were steadily defending the territory despite being surrounded by hostile forces.
+Muajhideen arrived in central Bosnia in the latter half of 1992 with the aim of helping their Bosnian Muslim co-religionists in fights against Serb and Croat forces.
+Initially they mainly came from Arab countries, later from other Muslim-majority countries.